alanmansour/GramAI/reports/README.md

 >
 > Answer:

-Group member 1 used 6.67$.
-Another group memeber used 3.64$.
-In total around 10$ credits was spend during development.
-The service costing the most was Compute Engine due to having instances running, especially for training.
+Group member 1 used 28.07$.
+Another group memeber used 10.64$.
+In total around 38.71$ credits was spend during development.
+The service costing the most was Cloud Build due to the amount of build we had everytime the main branch was updated.
+The second most costing service is Compute Engine due to having instances running, especially for training.
 The instances must be stopped after finishing working with them; otherwise, they can consume credits.
 This is different to Cloud Run, which we used for deploying our app.
 It requires payment for the resources only when the deployed container is invoked and running.

 ## Overall discussion of project